What Is the Average Credit Score in the US?

 Average Credit Card Utilization Ratio

-Source: Experian data from Q3 of each year
+Source: Experian data from September of each year

 As for credit usage data, put another check in the sideways column.
-Although credit card balances have increased slightly since 2023, credit limits were raised proportionally, leaving credit utilization levels steady at 29%.
+Although credit card balances increased slightly in 2024, credit limits were increased proportionally, which left credit utilization levels steady at 29%.

-Coincidentally, credit utilization levels above 30% are points at which credit utilization can begin to have greater negative effects on credit scores, which could impact not only future credit card offers but other loan products, like mortgages and auto loans.
+Credit utilization above 30% is the point at which it can begin to have greater negative effects on credit scores, which could impact not only future credit card offers but also mortgages, auto loans and other loan products.
 In general, the lower the utilization ratio, the better for credit scores.

 Average Credit Utilization by FICO® Score Range